 With political betting still in its infancy within the modern sports betting market, opportunities for betting on the next Supreme Court justice appointment have not emerged much until now.
 SCOTUS Justice Ginsburg’s unfortunate passing may usher in the first significant Supreme Courte odds action to date.
 It is an explosive topic due to the fact that this is an emotionally charged election year taking place in the midst of unprecedented turmoil across the United States, the likes of which has not been faced before.

-Supreme Court Justices have the highest authority in the nation, are appointed for life, and can shift past and present cases to fit their and/or the President’s ideologies.
-When a seat opens for a new Supreme Court Justice, the President may propose his own pick which the Senate then votes upon.
-The seating of a new SCOTUS Justice extends beyond the term of the President who appointed them, therefore, new Justice decisions and appointments become one of the most lasting legacies of any President.
+Supreme Court Justices have the highest authority in the nation, are appointed for life, and can shift past and present cases to fit their own and/or their nominating President’s ideologies.
+When a seat opens for a new Supreme Court Justice, the President may propose his/her own pick, which the Senate then votes upon.
+The seating of a new Supreme Court Justice extends beyond the term of the President who appointed them.
+Therefore, new Justice decisions and appointments become one of the most lasting legacies of any President.

 |50% Max $250||Visit Site||Review|

 With Justice Ginsburg’s passing being so very recent, oddsmakers have not yet created odds on her replacement.
 They are also probably waiting to see how the Trump administration handles the situation and if they will indeed choose to nominate a replacement for Ginsburg during an election year, something that has not happened since 1932.

 We have included the list of names that President Trump has recently stated he is considering for Supreme Court nominations.
 Once the odds are available, we will post them below.
 We expect multiple prop bets to also be associated with this should the process move forward, such as odds on whether the Senate will hold confirmation hearings for a SCOTUS justice or will the Democrats take measures to block the process due to it being an election year.

 Vegas Odds For Next Justice To Be Appointed To The Supreme Court